thisisaayush/thisisaayush/README.md

 - 👋 Hi, I’m Aayush.
-- 👀 I’m interested in softeware development and web application, playing chess, reading books.
+- My career goal is to be a Software Engineer.
+- My hobbies are taking online courses, coding, reading books, and playing chess.

 <!---